 Subjects taught in Key Stage 1 and 2 are as follows:

 English, Mathematics, Science, Religious Education (using the Doncaster Agreed Syllabus), Computing, History, Geography, Music, Design Technology, Art, PE, PHSCE (Personal, Health, Social Citizenship Education) and MFL in all Key Stage 2 year groups (Spanish).

 Reading & Phonics Schemes

-In Key Stage 1, phonics is taught using Letters and Sounds.
+In Reception and Key Stage 1, phonics is taught using Essential Letters and Sounds programme.
 This is supported by a range of levelled decodable reading books used in guided reading sessions and for individual readers.
 The school reading scheme, chosen to compliment this, is Collins Big Cat and is supplemented with a wide range of Oxford Reading Tree titles.
 All pupils have opportunities to read with an adult as well as independently in school, and are also given time to read for pleasure.
 We also encourage all children to read at home, independently and with adults.
 Little and often is best.